 For expediency, I make a 5-7 day supply of brown rice and chopped spinach in advance.
 Doing it in the way that I will explain takes very little effort.

 I used to buy frozen precooked brown rice from Trader’s Joe’s for these recipes until I discovered Fresh & Easy’s “jasmine” brown rice.
-It tastes better and it’s much less expense.
-To me it smells like freshly cooked buttered popcorn, especially when it’s cold.
+It tastes better and it’s much less expensive.
+To me, it smells like freshly cooked buttered popcorn, especially when it’s cold.

 I buy 16 oz. bags of frozen chopped spinach from Trader Joe’s, but this type of product is available at most stores.
 I like the Trader Joes brand because it easily mixes in my recipe and it’s pesticide free.
 I cook 1/3 of the bag in a microwave for 1 minute less than what the instructions say to allow for the additional cooking I’ll be doing when I make this recipe.